PickNikRobotics/abb_ros2/README.md

 - `abb_resources`: A small package containing ABB-related xacro resources.
 - `docs`: More detailed documentation.
 - `robot_studio_resources`: Code and a pack-and-go solution to begin using RobotStudio easily.
+- `abb_ros2`: A meta-package that exists to reserve the repo name in rosdistro

 ## Getting Started: